Rostar-Live/.github/profile/README.md

 # Rostar Live: Web Project (Enterprise Edition)
-### Scalable, secure, and feature-rich web platform for Rostar Live
+### Feature-rich and scalable web platform for Rostar Live

 This is a project directory containing all code for the Rostar Live Web Project.